BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-02-03-Technical-Documentation.md

 With the new release of GroundHog v2.0 we thought it would be a good time to look at migrating the documentation from MS Office/PDF to HTML.

-The solution we came to was based on the workflow of other technical documentation we write at the BGS, namely to use Sphinx (www.sphinx-doc.org) to generate reStructuredText into HTML.
+The solution we came to was based on the workflow of other technical documentation we write at the BGS, namely to use [Sphinx](www.sphinx-doc.org) to generate reStructuredText into HTML.

 However we also wanted to be more open in the work that we do, so chose to host the code of GitHub with the documentation website built sing Sphinx via Gitub Actions CI/CD and hosted on GitHub pages